SBDesigns-dev/trackle3/README.md

 <!-- CREDITS & LICENCE --->

 <h3>Credits & Licence</h3>
-Trackle™️ is made by SB Designs<br>
+Trackle™️ is made by SB Designs™️<br>

-Thanks to TfL.<br>

-Thanks to <a href="https://jamiehaywood.com/loadingroundel">Jamie Haywood</a> for the loading Roundel.
+Thanks to TfL for the roundel, line names, etc. Trackle™️ is not affiliated with TfL or any other transport providers.<br>

 An Apache Licence for Trackle™️ is available <a href="/LICENCE">here</a>.<br><br>